zsun9/mmbforecastdoc/docs/forecast.md

 - `p.targetdynare`: A string vector containing the Dynare version intended to use.
 This parameter is only for checking purpose, and the script will produce a warning if the dynare version used is difference from the string of this parameter.
 - `p.executor`: A string value that will appear in the jison file in the result.
 Contains the name of the excecutor of the script
 - `p.suffix`: Suffix of the folder name, if needed
+- `p.mode_compute_order`: A interger vector containing the sequence of `mode_compute` for Dynare to try.
+The next routine will be tried once the previous one runs into error.

 ### DSGE estimation